Caring for a fish

 Types

-Puffer fishes: Bloodworms, Mussels, Shrimp etc.
+Puffer fishes - Primarily carnivorous: Bloodworms, Mussels, Shrimp, Snails etc.

-Guppies: Guppy pellets, Brine shrimp, Lettuce etc.
+Guppies - Omnivorous: Guppy pellets, Guppy flakes, Brine shrimp, Lettuce, Bloodworms etc.

-Healthcare for a fish
+Veterinary care for a fish

 Loss of appetite